Last year it was shingles, this year it's pneumonia. =\

 You will receive an email with the log-in link and other information, including a link to the "Introduction to the Constitution" series, Hillsdale's five-part presentation that originally aired in 2011.

+Included is a PDF Study Guide for each lecture.
+Scroll down since they are in reverse order.
 You will also receive an email each week informing you that new material is available.
 (Archives are all available now.)

 ►Hillsdale College also publishes the free, monthly digest Imprimis.